thisisjofrank/game-tutorial-stage-2-starter/README.md

 ## Ready for Stage 3?

 Excellent work!
-You now have a fully playable dino character with realistic physics.
+You now have a jumping dino character with realistic physics.
 In Stage 3, you'll add:

 - Moving obstacles (cacti) that the dino must avoid
 - Collision detection between dino and obstacles